charles001203/charles001203/README.md

 - 👋 Hi, I’m Charles Yu
-- 👀 I’m interested in computer science, data science, product management, and financial analysis
+- 👀 Interested in computer science, data science, product management, and quantitative finance
-- 🌱 I’m currently learning SQL and machine learning algorithms
+- 🌱 Currently learning SQL and machine learning algorithms
-- 💞️ I’m looking forward to pursue a summer internship in computer/data science and finance
-- 📫 How to reach me -> phone #: (347)502-5488 email: yuruntang1203@gmail.com
+- 💞️ Passinate about investing, sports, and travelling

 <!---
 charles001203/charles001203 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.